hackorama/hermosa/design/README.md

 - [Deployment Strategy](#deployment-strategy)
 - [Zero downtime patching](#zero-downtime-patching)

+> For full size version of the inline design diagrams used, please see [design-diagrams.pdf](design-diagrams.pdf)

 ## System design

 ![High Level System Design](system-design.png)

-High level system design diagram.
+**High level system design diagram**

 Design details with design choice explained in the sections below.

 > Additional optional data processing integrations (A stream processing cluster like Spark, a data warehouse/lake etc.) are not shown but can be integrated if the system requires it.